Why commodities

 [1] Diversification does not eliminate the risk of experiencing investment losses.

-[2] abrdn ETFs Advisors LLC (the “Advisor”) has contractually agreed to waive the management fees that it receives from the Fund in an amount equal to the management fee paid to the Advisor by the subsidiary.
+[2] abrdn Inc. (the “Advisor”) has contractually agreed to waive the management fees that it receives from the Fund in an amount equal to the management fee paid to the Advisor by the subsidiary.
 This undertaking will continue in effect for at least one year from the date of the abrdn ETFs prospectus, and for so long as the Fund invests in the subsidiary, and may be terminated only with the approval of the Fund’s Board of Trustees